 Land Use Element.
 The Lakeport General Plan Land Use Element provides a range of residential building types and densities in various areas of Lakeport.
-Densities range from a low of 7.32 units per acre in the Residential use to 29 units per acre in High Density Residential use.
+Densities range from 7.3 units per acre in the Residential use to 29 units per acre in High Density Residential use.
 Below is a brief description of each general plan residential land use district.